Clemapfel/jluna/docs/manual.md

 This object is obviously not (Un)Boxable.

-The naive approach to modifying `instance` from Julia would be with the following lambda:
+The naive approach to modifying `instance` would be with the following lambda:

 ```cpp
 auto modify_instance = [](NonJuliaObject& instance, size_t n) -> void